portfoliojuanberrios/GARV-BI/README.md

 ## License

-This project is open-source under the MIT License.
+This project is open-source under GPL-3.0 license.

 ## Contributors